This is the part of the story where I get myself in trouble.

 I’m only talking about Esquimalt because of rocks.

-Esquimalt is my poster child for this discussion because it strikingly illustrates a disconnect in the building, development and planning sphere that continually amazes me.
+Esquimalt is my poster child for this discussion because it strikingly illustrates a disconnect in the building, development and planning sphere.
+A disconnect that continually amazes me.
 Once again, this is not because the community leaders are good or bad at land use planning, or any different than those of any other area.
-The thing that sets Esquimalt apart is the dramatic nature of the land that our poor standard planning and building practices are ruining.
+The thing that sets Esquimalt apart is the dramatic nature of the land that is being ruined by our penchant for building on untouched sites, our poor standard planning and our bad building practices.

 The peninsula is geologically gorgeous, with miles of rocky bays, quiet craggy inlets and storm tossed points overlooking the Strait of Juan de Fuca.
 It is, or was, a rich border zone between the land and the sea – full of wildlife, natural processes and heart-wrenching beauty.
 It also appears to be full – as are most communities these days – of people who don’t see any value in what’s around them unless they can sell it for cold, hard cash.